nus-cs2103-AY2122S1/ip/docs/README.md

 ```

 ### Clear chat: `clear`
 Clear the chatbox.

 Format : `clear`

 ### Exiting the program: `exit`
 Exits the program.

 Format : `exit`

-### Saving the data
+### FAQ
+Q: How is my data being saved?
-Data is saved in the hard disk automatically after a command that changes the data.
+A: Data is saved in the hard disk automatically after a command that changes the data.
 There is no need to save manually.

+Q: What is the data/tasks.txt file generated after running the app for the first time?
+A: That is the save file.
+Please avoid deleting or editing the file as it could cause the save file to corrupt,
+resulting in loss of your data.

+Q: I cannot run the app.
+How do I fix this?
+A: Ensure you have the Java version 11 or newer installed on your computer.
+If it still fails to run, it could be due to corruption of the save file, data/tasks.txt.
+Clear or delete the file.
+Do note that doing this erases your data.